On another front, Huntsville, Texas attorney David P. O'Neil

 - Jim and Judy Fullingim of Jim Fullingim Ministries in Lubbock, Texas

-- Bill Hubbard, the chief investigator of the D.A. in Taos, New Mexico,
+- Bill Hubbard, the chief investigator of the D.A. in Taos, New Mexico, and the former identification police sergeant in Lubbock, Texas

 - Gib E. Slaugenhaupt, a pen pal in Clairion, Pennsylvania